natcap/invest.users-guide/source/coastal_protection.rst

 The technique of measuring sand size will be conducted in the field with the use of sand gauge charts.
 These are small, credit-card sized, plastic charts with calibrated samples of sieved sand mounted on the face.
 By using a hand-lens and sand gauge chart, it is possible to compare samples from the beach with calibrated samples on the chart for an estimate of size range.
 Sand gauge charts are available from a number of vendors.
 One such distributor is `ASC Scientific <www.ascscientific.com/books.html>`_.

+.. figure 29

 .. figure:: ./coastal_protection_images/EmeryBoard_Figure1.png
    :align: center
    :figwidth: 413px

-**Figure 1.** Illustration of the Emery Board technique
+   Illustration of the Emery Board technique

 Materials
 ---------

 To build a set of "Emery boards", all that is needed are two pieces of wood of equal length and a rope of known length.
 (Boards slightly smaller than observers will work well (~1.6m).)
 Tie a loop in each end of the rope, which can easily slide up and down the two boards.
 Measuring down from the top of each board, use a marker and a ruler to draw and label the "graduations" (marks of equal length).
 An appropriate graduation interval is every two centimeters.
 Additionally, one can attach a small level to the rope to help ensure it is horizontal (`for example <www.johnsonlevel.com/ProductDetail.asp?cat=Levels&ID=5&pID=104>`_).

 Method
 ------